open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 ## Use cases where CDOC2 Capsule Servers hold the whole Server Capsule

 These use cases are useful, when Sender knows that Recipient has specific hardware security token, and knows the public key certificate which correspond to the asymmetric cryptographic key pair on that security token.
-Server Capsule, which can be decrypted only with Recipient's security token, is stored on a single CCS server and must be accessed from there which enables expiration.
+Server Capsule, which can be decrypted only with Recipient's security token, is stored on a single CCS server and must be accessed from there.
+CSS server enables expiration of access to these capsules.

 ### UC.KTS.01 Forward Capsules

 **Context of Use**
-: CDOC2 Client Application forwards Server Capsules to CDOC2 Capsule Server (CCS), which contain a content encryption key encrypted for a particular Recipient, which is used for decrypting the archive in CDOC2 container.
+: CDOC2 Client Application forwards Server Capsules to CDOC2 Capsule Server (CCS).
+Server Capsules contain a content encryption key encrypted for a particular Recipient, which is used for decrypting the archive in a CDOC2 container.
 Server Capsule is saved with an expiration time and a unique transaction code is created and returned to the CDOC2 Client Application.

 **Scope**
 CDOC2 Capsule Server (CCS)